Vhou-Atroph/TT-Damage-Calculator/README.md

 To run the program on Linux, you must compile the Rust libraries into .so files.
 To do this, you must first navigate to the main project file (for tt_calc this would be `mod/tt_calc`) and run the command `cargo build --release` in your favorite terminal.
 The library should then compile.
 Once the file is compiled, the file `mod/[module]/target/release/lib[module].so` should have been created.
 Change the file's name to `[module].so` and it in `mod/`.
 This should be done for each Rust library.

+### Running

+Once all dependencies are compiled and in their proper place, you can open the Calculator like any other Python script- double click main.pyw or run it in your favorite terminal with `py main.pyw`.
+If you have Python 2 installed as well, you may have to use `py3 main.pyw`.

+### What if I don't want to build the program?

+For some versions of the calculator, I will compile it completely and release a standalone executable for users who either do not want to or are unable to compile the dependencies themselves.
+You can find the latest release at <https://github.com/Vhou-Atroph/TT-Damage-Calculator/releases/latest>.

 ## Usage

 ### Gag Selection